 He has been a member of following ensembles: Pro Arte Foundation eNsemble (St.Petersburg), Zero ensemble (Zürich), Moscow Contemporary Music Ensemble, Studio of New Music (Moscow), CNMRG computer and new music research group (St.Petersburg)

 Tchirkov has been a guest lecturer at many european universities and academies of music including Zurich University of Arts, Art University of Graz, Gothenburg University, Norwegian Academy of music Oslo, Geneva Conservatory, Kuopio Conservatory of Music, Kazakh National University of Arts Astana, EMS Stockholm and often adjudicates at international competitions.
 His thesis on John Palmer’s DRANG for accordion solo has been recommended as an education tool for higher schools of music.
 He has been an expert of the Pro Arte Foundation music programs and a chairman of the expert council of the St. Petersburg Contemporary Music Centre ‘ReMusik.org’.
 He is editor of the website dedicated to contemporary music of Switzerland and served as the curator of the Alpenfest Project 2014 – a large scale festival of swiss music in Moscow.

-Since 2011 he has taught at the International New Music Academy organised by the Moscow Contemporary Music Ensemble in the town of Tchaikovsky.
+In 2011-2014 he taught at the International New Music Academy organised by the Moscow Contemporary Music Ensemble in the town of Tchaikovsky.